PseudoBridge: Pseudo Code as the Bridge for Better Semantic and Logic Alignment in Code Retrieval: Related Works

 Code retrieval is a fundamental technology in intelligent software engineering, as effective retrieval systems greatly improve development productivity.
 Existing approaches can be broadly classified into three categories: information retrieval (IR) methods, deep learning (DL) models, and pre-trained language models (PLMs).
 Traditional IR-based approaches make code plain text, relying on lexical matching and keyword indexing techniques~\cite{hill2011improving, mcmillan2011portfolio,lv2015codehow}.
 While these techniques are efficient, they are inherently limited by their reliance on lexical similarity, which prevents them from capturing the deeper semantic relationships between NL and PL.
 This lexical dependency restricts their ability to bridge the semantic gap and model complex code semantics.
 With advances in deep learning, researchers have begun to exploit large-scale datasets to model the relationships between NL and PL.
 DL-based approaches employ neural network architectures to map NL queries and code snippets into a shared vector space, thereby facilitating semantic alignment.
 For example, DeepCS~\cite{gu2018deepcs} utilizes recurrent neural networks to embed both queries and code within a common representation space, while CodeMatcher~\cite{liu2021codematcher} enhances retrieval accuracy through semantics-aware query expansion mechanisms.

 More recently, pre-trained language models (PLMs) have become the mainstream approach to code retrieval~\cite{di2023code}.
 Leveraging Transformer architectures, these models acquire comprehensive programming knowledge from large-scale code repositories~\cite{zhang2017expanding, feng2020codebert, cao2021automated}.
 PLMs are pre-trained on corpora containing both code and NL queries to learn cross-modal semantic representations~\cite{guo2022unixcoder, arakelyan2022ns3, cambronero2019deep}, and are subsequently fine-tuned on task-specific datasets to further align NL and PL semantics, thus boosting retrieval performance~\cite{hu2023revisiting, wang2021codet5, wang2023codet5+}.
+Furthermore, SPENCER~\cite{gu2025spencer} proposes a self-adaptive model distillation framework that synergizes bi-encoders and cross-encoders to optimize both retrieval accuracy and inference efficiency.
 Despite these advancements, most existing methods still emphasize lexical-level semantic similarity, often overlooking the logical consistency of code.
 As a result, models may fail to fully capture the intent behind natural language queries and struggle to establish deep logical alignment between queries and code snippets.
 This limitation undermines their effectiveness in accurately retrieving target code in real-world scenarios.
 To address this challenge, our work introduces \textbf{pseudo-code} as an intermediate representation, serving as a bridge to enhance both semantic and logical alignment between NL and PL.